 With this 20% price promotion, you now sell 200 units.
 Double sales, remember?

 Each product sells at $80.
 You make $30 profit per unit.
-Total sales is $16,000.
+Total sales is 200 x $80 = $16,000.
 Total profits is 200 x $30 = $6,000.

 Scenario 2 - Bad idea

-You sell 100 units a month.
-Each product sells at $100.
-You make $30 profit per unit.
-Total sales is 100 units x $100 = $10,000.
-Total profit is 100 units x $30 = $3,000.
+Total sales are still 100 units x $100 = $10,000.
+But now total profit is 100 units x $30 = $3,000.

-With this promotion, you now sell 200 units.
-Each product sells at $80.
-You make $10 profit per unit.
-Total sales is still $16,000.
+The promotion still drives sales to 200 units.
+Each product still sells at $80.
+But, now you only make $10 profit per unit.
+Total sales are still $16,000.
 But total profit is now only 200 units x $10 = $2,000.

 Well, mostly, yes.

 But this calculation is only a starting point.
 There are other factors to consider.
 Because, depending on the source of volume, sometimes you would NOT do scenario 1.
 And sometimes, you WOULD still do scenario 2.

 If those extra unit sales go to existing regular users, who just buy more at the lower price, you’ll find those regular buyers will take longer to buy again.
 This is called “pantry filling”.
 People buying multiple items on discount and then not buying again until they run out.
 This could lead to less sales and profit in the following months, and an overall net loss, even under Scenario 1 above.